franklesniak/ads-b-setup/README.md

     - USB A and C microSD card reader (supports both!): [Anker SD and microSD Card Reader, USB-A and USB-C Connectors - affiliate link](https://amzn.to/3H40SyD)
 - A **USB keyboard** may be needed if you can't determine your Raspberry Pi's IP address or cannot connect to it.
 If you need to purchase one, it's nothing fancy, but we like this simple, compact, all-in-one unit from Logitech: [Logitech K400 Plus Wireless Keyboard with Touchpad Mouse](https://www.amazon.com/Logitech-Wireless-Keyboard-Touchpad-PC-connected/dp/B014EUQOGK)
-- A **precision, slotted screwdriver** is required for the assembly of the Pimoroni Pibow case.
+- You may want a **precision, slotted screwdriver** for the assembly of the Pimoroni Pibow case.
 We like this electrostatic discharge-resistant one from Wiha: [Wiha 27224 Slotted Screwdriver with Precision ESD Safe Dissipative Handle, 2.0 x 150mm - affiliate link](https://amzn.to/44r49mk).
+However, you may be able to use your finger nail to hold the nylon bolt and hand-tighten its nut.
 - Additionally, if you are building a portable ADS-B receiver (e.g., for in-vehicle, camping, or other travel usage), you will need a **precision Phillips screwdriver** to attach the GPS HAT to the Raspberry Pi/Pibow case using the nylon nuts and bolts.
 If you can find it, we like this electrostatic discharge-resistant one from Wiha: [Wiha 27324 Phillips Screwdriver with Precision ESD Safe Dissipative Handle, 1 x 100mm](https://amzn.to/3UJPzDn)
 - You may need a **mini HDMI (male) to full-size HDMI (female) adapter** if you have a problem connecting to the Raspberry Pi over the network: [Cable Matters 2-Pack Mini HDMI to HDMI Adapter (HDMI to Mini HDMI Adapter) 6 Inches with 4K and HDR Support for Raspberry Pi Zero and More (2 pack) - affiliate link](https://amzn.to/3wlDlr5)